Edward Aveling: College of Preceptors

 Aveling was elected as a member of the College of Preceptors on 25 November 1871.
 It was one of the first professional organizations for teachers and it pioneered formal training by examination for teachers.
 Aveling read a paper "On the Teaching of Botany in Schools" at the monthly evening meeting of the College of Preceptors on 12 March 1879.
 George Henslow was in the chair.
 His lecture began with the images of working-class children escaping the pollution of the town situated amidst flowers, citing lines from Shelley's "To a Skylark": "faint with too much sweet".
 His peroration at the end was Darwinian, addressing the apparent perfection of Nature.
 With the acclaimed Christian Darwinist beside him in the chair, he does, however, refer to "gigantic blunders in the universe".
 Aveling had not yet publicly emerged as an atheist; that would be four months later.
 What is remarkable here is his emphasis upon the importance of teaching Charles Darwin in schools in 1879.

 First marriage

 On 30 July 1872, Aveling married Isabel "Bell" Campbell Frank (1849–1892), the daughter of a Leadenhall poulterer.
 The marriage service was conducted by Edward's father at the Union Chapel, Islington.
-They separated amicably after two years but did not divorce.
-According to Aveling, the cause of the split was her affair with a parson, although there were spiteful rumours, spread by his brother Frederick, that he had only married her for her money.
-After her separation from Edward, it appears that she privately taught music.
+They separated after two years but did not divorce.
+According to Aveling, the cause of the split was her turning into a 'High Church woman' and their house increasingly crowded with "High Church proclivities and many clergymen" one, a reverend from St. Paul's in Walworth, a Latinist and a member of the Society of the Holy Cross, Isabel had a passionate affair with.
+Aveling told Charles Bradlaugh that she had admitted this to him and he had previously had the letters to prove this, although much later there were the typical spiteful rumours, spread by his brother Frederick, that he had only married her for her money.